-2013 Legislative Education Project
+Legislative Education Project

-The LEP´s mission is to educate and motivate individuals by providing opportunities to become active in creating positive public policies for people with disabilities.
+The purpose of the Legislative Education Project (LEP) is to educate and motivate individuals by providing opportunities to become more active in creating positive public policies for people with disabilities.